 Traveling to China?
 Learn why you should bring a VPN

-This is a guest post by written by Michael Gargiulo, CEO at VPN.com.
+This is a guest post by Michael Gargiulo, CEO at VPN.com.
 The company helps millions of consumers and businesses filter hundreds of VPNs to find the right VPN for them.

 If there’s one government that has done more to help boost sales across the entire VPN industry around the globe, it’s China.
 Ever since the country first implemented their now-infamous Great Firewall of China back in 2008, both visitors to the country and citizens within the country have done everything they can to get around its draconian rules and content blocks.

 But what are the exact reasons why you should use a VPN in China, and what can be done to get around the Great Firewall in a pinch when you’re travelling to the country or just stopping in on a layover?

 Can You Still Use a VPN in China?

 One of the first questions many people rely on this topic is: does a VPN even still work in China?
 And the answer is; well, kind of.

 On the whole, it depends on the VPN provider you go with that determines whether or not your connection will remain encrypted past the Great Firewall.
 Since the Great Firewall became an issue for Internet users in the country, many VPN companies have been working tirelessly to provide encryption techniques and connection tunneling protocols that can fool the Firewall into thinking a protected connection is the same as any other traffic travelling over the wires.

 Major providers have both the resources and the motivation to keep their services active in China.
 The catch is that while they are still technically not approved as authorized Chinese VPN services or based in China, that does not stop them marketing or selling them VPNs to Chinese citizens or visitors outside the country.